 - If you’re using iCloud, go to ~/Library/Mobile Documents/com~apple~mail/Data/MailData/Signatures/

-- If not using iCloud, head to ~/Library/Mail/V2/MailData/Signatures/ or ~/Library/Mail/V3/MailData/Signatures/ if you are using El Capitan already
+- If not using iCloud, head to ~/Library/Mail/V2/MailData/Signatures/ or ~/Library/Mail/V3/MailData/Signatures/ if you are using El Capitan or newer

 In the Signatures folder you should easily recognise your signature file by the Date Modified:

 Edit the signature

 Right click on the signature file Open with > Other… and choose TextEdit application.
 Take a deep breath and don’t worry.
 You don’t need to understand this "Chinese soup".
 I will guide you through, step-by-step.

 Your signature file will open in TextEdit and should look similar to mine: